cyberjunky/home-assistant-fireservicerota/README.md

     type: horizontal-stack
 ```

-With custom components and frontend items:
+## Other examples with custom components and frontend items:

 If you want to have your browser to function as audio player, and have screen control you need to install the 'browser_mod' integration (via HACS)